KenyaChauche/subreddit-classification/README.md

 - An executive summary of the results you found.
 - A short presentation outlining your process and findings for a semi-technical audience.

-**Pro Tip:** You can find a good example executive summary [here](https://www.proposify.biz/blog/executive-summary).
+**Pro Tip 1:** You can find a good example executive summary [here](https://www.proposify.biz/blog/executive-summary).

 **Pro Tip 2:** Reddit will give you 25 posts **per request**.
 To get enough data, you'll need to hit Reddit's API **repeatedly** (most likely in a `for` loop). _Be sure to use the `time.sleep()` function at the end of your loop to allow for a break in between requests. **THIS IS CRUCIAL**_

+**Pro tip 3:** The API will cap you at 1,000 posts for each subreddit (assuming the subreddit has that many posts).

-**Pro tip 3:** At the end of each loop, be sure to save the results from your scrape as a `csv`: JSON from Reddit > Pandas DataFrame > CSV.
+**Pro tip 4:** At the end of each loop, be sure to save the results from your scrape as a `csv`: JSON from Reddit > Pandas DataFrame > CSV.
 That way, if something goes wrong in your loop, you won't lose all your data.

 ---